Is an MBA Worth It? Pros, Cons, and How to Decide

 Admission Requirements

 Applications are submitted in different rounds so students can choose the best round for their schedule.
-Generally, Round 1 is recommended as there are more spots available so chances for admission are slightly higher.
-International applicants may be required to take the IELTS or TOEFL depending on the program they're applying to and where they received their bachelor's.
+Generally, for top American programs that have 3 rounds, it is recommended to apply in Round 1 or 2 because there are more spots available and therefore chances for admission are slightly higher.
+However, never rush your application if it will diminish its quality.

 The Different Tiers of Business Schools